-film.
-It is from the year 1945.
+House of Dracula is a Universal Horror film from the year 1945.

 After the events of House of Frankenstein, the yet again revived Wolf Man Larry Talbot is still seeking release from his condition.
 He ends up in Dr. Edelmann's place for treatment and accidentally finds Frankenstein's Monster in the caves under the house.
-Count Dracula is also there to find a cure for vampirism, but it is only a ruse to get near the nurse Morella, upon whom he has set his sights.
+Count Dracula is also there to find a cure for vampirism, but it is only a ruse to get near the nurse Morelle, upon whom he has set his sights.

 Witness the tropes which pile the horror upon horror!